\

 The registration process was widely reported as chaotic, slow, and cumbersome.
 These factors were attributed to understaffing and a low capacity of registration staff.
 The data collected was broader than that needed for voter registration.
 Citizens waited in line for many hours or had to return the next day.
 As a result, and following a call from political parties, the NEC extended the legal deadline for the voter registration period from 15 to 42 days.

-35, the biometric equipment used for the 2018 exercise, procured by the government for the NCRA to conduct the civil registration, was not always reliable, with some machines breaking down and data for some registrants not fully captured, particularly photos.
+According to the NEC and other interlocutors35, the biometric equipment used for the 2018 exercise, procured by the government for the NCRA to conduct the civil registration, was not always reliable, with some machines breaking down and data for some registrants not fully captured, particularly photos.
 Transmission of the data from the equipment to the central server, which was under the NCRA’s permanent control, was slow due to low or no internet connectivity.

 After a two-month period of adjudication and de-duplication conducted by the NCRA during which 53,000 duplicate entries were found, the NEC received the provisional voter register for exhibition between 22 and 28 August 2017, followed by a three-day period for challenges.
-On 6 September 2017, only just complying with the legal six-month deadline before elections, the NEC announced the number of registered voters to be 3,178,663.
+On 6 September 2017, only just complying with the legal six-month deadline before elections, the NEC announced the number of registered voters to be 3,178,663.36 The increase of 18.1% over the previous tally of registered voters seems improbably high, given the low birth rates that prevailed during the conflict at the time that these new registrants would need to have been born.

 Following finalization of the voter register, the NEC did an electronic comparison of all registered photos and determined that more than 1,500 duplicate registrations had taken place.
 Facial recognition is an inappropriate biometric to identify duplicates.
 While significant improvements have been achieved in reducing false acceptance rate, the reduction of the false rejection rate, crucial for deduplication, even under ideal conditions, is unacceptably high.